Koforidua: Cocoa production

 Koforidua produces cocoa.
 However, as cocoa production has moved westward to the Ashanti Region and Brong-Ahafo Region areas of virgin soil, Koforidua has become increasingly dependent upon its commercial and business administrative functions.
 The city of Koforidua has only small-medium scale industries today.

-Tourism
+Market

+Koforidua accommodates several markets within its township, encompassing the Central Market, Agatha Market (also referred to as the Farmer's Market), Effiduase Market, Adweso Market, and the Zongo Market among several other small markets.
+Koforidua, characterized by its Akan majority population, fits into this classification by designating Mondays and Thursdays as market days.
+On these particular days, the municipality experiences a temporary halt as individuals converge from both distant and nearby locales to purchase essential groceries.

+The focal point of this bustling activity is the Agartha Market, a satellite marketplace situated to the south of the Eastern Regional Coordinating Council (ERCC) vicinity, along the route leading to the Old Estate community.

+Points of Interest

-Koforidua's predominant tourism attractions include such natural features as Obuo Tabri Mountain, which is considered sacred.
-Nearby is Akosombo Dam, which holds Lake Volta, the world's largest man-made lake.
+Koforidua is close to predominant tourism attractions such as Obuo Tabri Mountain, Akosombo Dam (which holds Lake Volta, the world's largest man-made lake), Akaa Falls, Boti Falls, and the Umbrella Rock.

-Waterfalls in the area, such as Akaa Falls and Boti Falls, and the Umbrella Rock attract tourists to the Eastern region.
-Even though such tourist sites are functioning all year round, tourists are at times encouraged to visit the place at certain times of the year, especially during the rainy seasons.
-At such times, the Boti Falls in particular is fully at its peak beauty and very interesting to visit.